Mission and Purpose

-Celiac Disease Foundation drives diagnosis, treatment, and a cure for celiac disease and non-celiac wheat sensitivity through advocacy, education, and research to improve the quality of life for all people affected.
+Accelerating diagnosis, treatments, and a cure for celiac disease and non-celiac gluten/wheat sensitivity through research, education, and advocacy.

 Since its founding in 1990, the Celiac Disease Foundation has funded and executed national initiatives in three principal areas to bring an end to the suffering caused by celiac disease: medical research, patient and healthcare provider education, and public policy advocacy.

 - Collaborate with physicians, dietitians, mental health professionals, researchers, and industry, as well as retail manufacturers, medical societies, associations, and colleges, to expand research output and to better understand, and ultimately cure, celiac disease.

 - Fund researchers at academic medical research centers nationwide to advance knowledge of the causes, progression, and consequences of celiac disease through partnership with the North American Society for the Study of Celiac Disease (NASSCD).

 - Market and maintain iCureCeliac®, the largest and ever-growing celiac disease patient registry, supporting the search for outcome-driven treatments and a cure by facilitating patient-centered research.

 - Recruit patients through iCureCeliac® to participate in clinical trials, studies, and focus groups to accelerate the development of celiac disease therapeutic treatments and better diagnostic tools.

 - Drive participation in clinical trials to further the development of drugs and treatments through the CDF Clinical Trial Finder.